What Does Happiness Feel Like? Here’s The Real Answer

-Happiness is an emotional state characterized by positive feelings, such as contentment, joy, satisfaction, fulfillment, and well-being[1].
-Happiness is often associated with positive outcomes, such as improved physical and mental health, better social relationships, and increased productivity and success in various domains of life.
+Psychologists say happiness is an emotional state characterized by positive feelings, such as contentment, joy, satisfaction, fulfillment, and well-being[1].

 However, it’s important to note that happiness is not a constant state and can fluctuate throughout one’s life.
 It is an ongoing process requiring intentional effort and action.
 People may experience happiness in different ways, such as feeling inner peace and connection with others, a sense of purpose, or a feeling that life is meaningful.